Dedicated Workers’ Compensation Attorneys in San Antonio

 In addition, employers who willingly violate FLSA standards may face criminal penalties.
 These include fines and imprisonment.
 If your employer intentionally breaks FLSA laws, the Department of Labor will file criminal charges in the U.S. District Court on your behalf.

 Call Our Experienced Workers’ Compensation Lawyers in San Antonio Today

 If your employer has violated FLSA regulations, you are entitled to compensation.
-At The Law Offices of George P. Escobedo & Associates, PLLC, we can provide knowledgeable legal assistance as you seek the overtime pay and wages you deserve.
+At The Law Office of George P. Escobedo & Associates, PLLC, we can provide knowledgeable legal assistance as you seek the overtime pay and wages you deserve.
 Our firm is dedicated to upholding clients’ rights in court, and we can walk you through the legal process.